leogambi/smart-traffic-open-data/README.md

-# Traffic Accident Dataset Analysis in Madrid
+# Traffic Accident Analysis in Madrid - Open Data

 ## Aim of the Project